duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 ### Making edits for the Lidar sensor
 1. Remain connected to the drone's wifi.
-3. Open up the terminal on your laptop and run the following command (Fill in your set drone username, the drone's ip address, and the specified pathways):
+3. Open up the terminal on your laptop and run the following command (Fill in duckiesky for username, the drone's ip address, and the specified pathways):
 "scp *Pathway to downloaded script* username@192.drone.ip???.42: *Pathway to current Infrared Script*"

 Note: Don't include the quotation marks when copying the command.

+You'll be asked to enter the drone's password, this is the same as the password for the wifi *bigbubba

+You'll know the command was successful if

 ## Reading the TOF sensor on the web interface